Palliative Care Methods for Controlling Pain

 Palliative care is used to manage a disease or medical condition that is serious or

-life-threatening, primarily by easing pain and other associated physical, emotional,
+life threatening by easing pain and other associated physical, emotional, or psychosocial symptoms.

 Palliative care also eases other distressing symptoms, like depression, anxiety, fatigue,

 insomnia, and shortness of breath.
 Palliative care provides advanced care planning

 and a support system to help you live a life that is as active, fulfilling, and as

 Palliative care may last for weeks, months, or years, and the relief of moderate to

 severe pain during that time can greatly improve quality of life.
 The biggest problem